elado/isotope/README.md

 Scripts will be automatically included in server side.

-* Scripts and templates are never cached on development environment
+*Scripts and templates are never cached on development environment.*

 ### Installation: